New York City to enforce traveler quarantine with COVID-19 checkpoints

 A fifth of all new cases in New York City are from out-of-state travelers, said Dr. Ted Long, who oversees the city's contact tracing program.
 Teams will be deployed at Penn Station in Midtown Manhattan on Thursday, he said, to ensure travelers stop to complete a travel form.

 "We're going to offer you things like free food delivery, help with medications, direct connections to doctors by the phone, or even a hotel stay," Long added.
-The city, which once had over 800 deaths in a single day, has reported no coronavirus fatalities for the past three days and the mayor said the city's infection rate had been under 3% for the past eight weeks.
+The city, which once had over 800 coronavirus-related deaths in a single day, has reported no COVID-19 fatalities for the past three days.
+The mayor said the city's infection rate had been under 3% for the past eight weeks.

 In March, Rhode Island briefly stopped cars with New York license plates, drawing a rebuke from New York Governor Andrew Cuomo.
-Beginning in mid-July, Cuomo deployed enforcement teams to the state's airports to ensure travelers arriving from areas with high caseloads provided contact information or risk a $2,000 fine.
+Beginning in mid-July, Cuomo deployed enforcement teams to the state's airports to ensure travelers arriving from areas with major outbreaks provided contact information or risk a $2,000 fine.

 CHICAGO SCHOOLS GO ONLINE In Illinois, where COVID-19 cases have risen for six weeks in a row, Chicago Public Schools will start the new academic year conducting all classes remotely, school officials said on Wednesday.